ccurtin/modularity-css/README.md

 # Modularity - A Design Boilerplate for Compiling CSS.

 Modularity is a boilerplate and methodology for compiling your CSS and revolves around PostCSS and SASS and uses GulpJS.
-It's a basis for provinding you with all of your CSS needs to become more efficienet and organized.
+It's a basis for providing you with all of your CSS needs to become more efficienet and organized.
 It is meant to encourage best practices and ease-of-use when building sites.

 # To Use:
 - install nodeJS